dmuchai/KejaLink/DOCUMENTATION.md

-# Code Documentation Guide
+# Kejalink - Code Documentation

 ## Overview

-This document provides comprehensive documentation for the Rentify Houses Kenya codebase, focusing on the listing service and image upload functionality.
+This document provides comprehensive documentation for the Kejalink codebase, focusing on the listing service and image upload functionality.

 ## Architecture